 |

-Jesus from the dead dwell in you, He that raised up Christ from the dead shall
+up Jesus from the dead dwell in you, He that raised up Christ from the dead

-also quicken your mortal bodies by His spirit that dwelleth in you. -
+shall also quicken your mortal bodies by His spirit that dwelleth in you.

-truth, which is raising up thousands from helplessness to strength and
+oblivion the truth, which is raising up thousands from helplessness to strength

-elevating them from a theoretical to a practical Christianity.
-These criticisms
+and elevating them from a theoretical to a practical Christianity.
+These

-are generally based on detached sentences or clauses separated from their
+criticisms are generally based on detached sentences or clauses separated from

-context.
-Even the Scriptures, which grow in beauty and consistency from one
+their context.
+Even the Scriptures, which grow in beauty and consistency from

 "Blessed are the pure in heart: for they shall see God" [Truth]. |